“RNT has transformed my health in so many ways” - Milesh

 Training – 4 days a week for 45-60 minutes.
 Milesh was a regular gym goer, but it was all a bit random and he had no real structure to his plan.

-Cardio – A mix of football once a week, running and hill sprints.
-Outside of the football, it was done ad hoc.
+Cardio – A mix of football once a week, and some running and hill sprints when he could fit it in.

 Diet – Milesh’s diet wasn’t terrible.
-It just lacked structure, tracking and education that was needed to bring the results he was after.
+It just needed structure, tracking and education to bring the results he was after.
 A typical day before starting with RNT was as follows:

 Breakfast: Oats with Almond milk, Banana and Green tea